javasteve99/static-site-starter/README.md

 # Static Site Starter

 A skeleton for quickly starting a new static site.
-It includes Jekyll to generate static pages without repetition of code, SASS to facilitate rapid writing of CSS, and Grunt to concatenate and minify JS files.
+It includes Jekyll to generate static pages without repetition of code and run a web server, SASS to facilitate rapid writing of CSS, and Grunt to concatenate and minify JS files as well as compile the SASS and compress images.

 ## Installing Dependencies